edgedb/easy-edgedb/README.md

   SELECT jonathan_wants_to_escape - mina_has_tea;
 ```

 The output is `{5100s}`.
-As long as we know the timezone, EdgeDB does the work for us.
+As long as we know the timezone, the `datetime` type does the work for us when we need a `duration`.

 ## Required links

 Now we need to make a type for the three female vampires.
-We will call the type `MinorVampire`.
-These have a link to the `Vampire` type, it needs to be `required` because they only live while Dracula lives.
+We'll call it `MinorVampire`.
+These have a link to the `Vampire` type, which needs to be `required` because Dracula controls them and they are only `MinorVampire`s because of him.

 ```
 type MinorVampire extending Person {